abraccia/CDT-Alpha/blueteam/README.md

 # Repository for blue team scripts and so forth

 ## TODO
-> - Probably create linux and windows subdirectories for organization
 > - Decide what scripts we need
+> - Probably a lot of other stuff

 ## Completed
 > Completed work?
 Sounds fake